- A Brief Intro To C++ & Its History

 int* arr = new int[6];

 Dynamically allocated memory will continue to be in use until the whole code or program terminates.
-So, a programmer needs to deallocate the memory, when it is not required.
-The need for this arises because memory leaks can occur when a programmer fails to de-allocate a dynamically allocated memory.
+So, a programmer needs to deallocate the memory when it is no longer required.
+The need for this arises because memory leaks can occur when a programmer fails to deallocate dynamically allocated memory.

 Also read- History Of C++ | Detailed Explanation (With Timeline Infographic)